-I end this section by focusing on the most closely related papers.
-First, Farhi and Werning (2020) analyze an environment with aggregate demand - rather than pecuniary - externalities, where agents extrapolate returns.
-Second, Dávila and Walther (2021) study an environment without financial frictions with general belief distortions during the boom, and characterize optimal leverage and monetary policies.7 Third, Caballero and Simsek (2020) study monetary policy when macroprudential policy is constrained, and agents have heterogenous beliefs.8 I build on the results of these three papers, and also complement them by showing how: (i) behavioral biases create powerful welfare effects even in a model without a market failure in its rational benchmark ; (ii) different types of biases lead to different forms of optimal intervention ; (iii) the eventual presence of pessimism in crisis is key ; (iv) the externalities created by biases are robust to the degree of sophistication of agents ; and importantly (v) uncertainty about the precise extent of biases in financial markets reinforce the motives for preventive intervention.
+(2020) study monetary policy when macroprudential policy is constrained, and agents have heterogenous beliefs.
+I build on the results of these three papers, and also complement them by showing how: (i) behavioral biases create powerful welfare effects even in a model without a market failure in its rational benchmark ; (ii) different types of biases lead to different forms of optimal intervention ; (iii) the externalities created by biases are robust to the degree of sophistication of agents ; and importantly (iv) uncertainty about the precise extent of biases in financial markets reinforce the motives for preventive intervention.